mssuhaas/fastapi-backend-template/README.md

-# oneM2M Wrapper ctOP Backend
+# Backend

-This project is a backend for the oneM2M Wrapper ctOP, built with FastAPI.
+This project is a backend server, built with FastAPI.

 ## Getting Started